packleader206/sellSomethingApp/README.md

 ## Running the App:

-           1. Using your cmd prompt, navigate to the "Project2" directory that you cloned in the previous step.
+           1. Using your cmd prompt, navigate to the "sellSomethingApp" directory that you cloned in the previous step.

            2. Run the command "node server.js" to start the server.